Zebedee Hanging Rail

 So, faced with the problem of wanting angled hanging rails and not being able to find any, what could I do but design my own?

 With the awkward wardrobes gone, my bedroom has now doubled in size.
 It’s organised, with oodles of hanging space in half the area that the wardrobes had taken up.
 My bed is centralised with a lovely big headboard and plenty of room to either side.
 There is so much more room!
 My clothes are no longer squashed away and forgotten.
 They are easy to see and access, saving me time and money too, considering the items I forgot I even owned.
-No more clumsy wardrobes, no waiting for bespoke cupboards, just Zebedee Rails!

 And what’s even better – I have designed a totally new and an original product – almost by accident!
 Take a look for yourself.
 I love what Zebedee did for me and I’m sure it will work for you too.

-My Journey to Dragons' Den.
+My Journey to Dragons' Den

-But more was to come.
 In March, 2023, I received an email which I was pretty sure was a scam of some sort.
 It claimed to be from a researcher for the BBC, wanting to know if I would be interested in appearing on Dragons’ Den.
 I did a little checking, and then replied, very reluctantly, to find out a little more.

 I say reluctantly, because I do not like cameras, and have always said I would not do Dragons’ Den.
 We had a little chat, and I explained my concerns and I said ‘no’ but the BBC chap asked that I think about it.. so I took the upcoming bank holiday to do so.
 I did some research and it went back and forth in my mind.
 Finally I decided I had to do it, for Zebedee.
 Also, I don’t like being beaten by something stupid like a fear of seeing my self on film!